Nightmare on 13th Haunted House

 Nightmare on 13th has been voted one of America's scariest attractions by the Travel Channel.

-In 2023, Nightmare on 13th was voted as the #8 best-haunted house in the entire country by USA Today.
+The attraction has received national recognition in haunted-attraction rankings in USA Today's 2025 10Best Readers' Choice Awards, Nightmare on 13th ranked No. 9 among haunted house attractions in the United States.

+Nightmare on 13th operates primarily during the Halloween season in September, October, and November, with occasional special events held outside the traditional fall season.

-Nightmare on 13th is located at on 320 West and 1300 South, it is in a 36,000 sqft castle, which was a former car dealership.
+Nightmare on 13th is located at 320 West and 1300 South, it is in a 36,000 sqft castle, which was a former car dealership.